Hawaii health care workers decry lack of COVID mandates

 The governor recently suggested that people stop traveling to Hawaii until the end of October, but he didn’t change any official travel rules.

-Ige asked travelers to voluntarily test after arriving in the islands and for people to set their own nightly curfews, avoid crowds and wear masks.
+Ige asked travelers to voluntarily test after arriving in the islands and for people to set their own nightly curfews.

 The governor also quietly signed an order this week that releases health care workers and hospitals from liability during the surge.